GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 - type: `array<Page>`
 - require: No
 - description: Array of page objects in the story.
+See [page object shape](#page-object-shape) for more details.